Identity and contact details of the Data Controller

 What personal data we collect and why we collect it

 If you get in touch via the contact form on our ‘Contact Us’ page, your submitted message will go to our mail server and will not be stored anywhere else.
-Your email address will be used to respond to your message but not for any other purpose.
+Your name and email address will be used to respond to your message but not for any other purpose.

 Cookies and analytics